acbrandao/Javascript/Javascript_Pong/README.md

 ## The Game  : Pong

-Pong is considered the first graphical video game, You can find the fascinating history here..[https://en.wikipedia.org/wiki/Pong](Wikipedia Pong} borrowing elements form table/tenis, you simply use your digital paddle to hit the ball to the other side.
+The first successful graphical video game is widely considered to be Pong, released in 1972.
+It was developed by Atari, founded by Nolan Bushnell and Ted Dabney, and was inspired by an earlier tennis game called "Tennis for Two" created in 1958 by physicist William Higinbotham.
+Pong was a simple game in which two players used paddles to hit a ball back and forth across a screen.
+It was an instant success, and it helped to popularize video games and launch the arcade industry.  graphical video game, You can find the fascinating history here..[https://en.wikipedia.org/wiki/Pong](Wikipedia Pong} borrowing elements form table/tenis, you simply use your digital paddle to hit the ball to the other side.

+this version uses HTML/Jaavscritp language to allwo a web browser playable game

 ![HTML Pong](pong-html.png)